 - Event Categories:

-- Class, Classes and Programs, Intro to Marxism, Marxist Method, Political Economy, Precarity Task Force, Science and Method, Science and Technology, Seminars and Talks, simple and expanded reproduction, Socialism, the State
+- Class, Classes/Events, Intro to Marxism, Marxist Method, Political Economy, Science and Method, Science and Technology, Seminars and Talks, Socialism

 - Event Tags: